 When to label:

 A Label is like a keyword you can assign to content.
-We like to think of labels like characteristics for a person.
-You use labels to describe things you can see in your photos and videos to help your team find it later.
+We like to think of labels as characteristics of a person.
+You use labels to describe things you can see in your photos and videos to help your team find them later.

 When to create a board:

-A Board is the place where your content lives.
+A Board is a place where your content lives.
 Board names should unify all the images and videos within it.
 Event names, campaign titles, locations, and dates are all great primary board examples.

 Labels vs. Boards

 A single piece of content can have multiple labels and can live within multiple boards.
 So what's the best way to organize your workspace?